-Thanks to the Art for Healing Program, we now feature dozens of pieces of art in the Permanent Collection at Cookeville Regional.
-Our collection contains the works of professional local and regional artists, art faculty, Appalachian Center for Craft residents, and pieces from the Cumberland Art Society.
+Thanks to the Art for Healing Program, we now feature dozens of pieces of art in the permanent collection at Cookeville Regional.
+Our collection contains the works of professional local and regional artists, art faculty and Appalachian Center for Craft residents, as well as pieces from the Cumberland Art Society.
 The Art for Healing Program relies on donations from the community to acquire, house and maintain fine art in our collection.
 With your help, we will continue to promote a more healing and calming environment for patients and visitors.

-Several research studies have proven that quality original artwork can be a benefit to the healing process and improve employee perception of the workplace environment.
-The Art for Healing project seeks to improve the overall look and feel of the medical center allowing it to become more alive and welcoming.
-The program focuses on showcasing quality, original artwork from professional , regional artists.
+Several research studies have proven that quality, original artwork can be a benefit to the healing process and improve employee perception of the workplace environment.
+The Art for Healing project seeks to improve the overall look and feel of the medical center, allowing it to become more alive and welcoming.
+The program focuses on showcasing quality, original artwork from professional regional artists.
 This keeps our artwork close to home by showcasing the talent found right here in the Upper Cumberland.
 Before display, artwork must be approved by our acquisition committee and meet selection criteria designed to positively impact patient care.

-Your donation to the Art for Healing program will allow us to acquire art, construct display casings for three-dimensional works, and fund special projects like pediatric murals etc. You will help provide solace to a those waiting for information on the condition of a loved one, an uplifting moment in the day for medical staff and a calm healing environment for patients.
-Click here to donate to the Art for Healing program
+Your donation to the Art for Healing program will allow us to acquire art, construct display casings for three-dimensional works, and fund special projects like pediatric murals, etc. You will help provide solace to those waiting for information on the condition of a loved one; an uplifting moment in the day for medical staff; and a calm, healing environment for patients.

-Goals of the Art for Healing Project:
+Goals of the Art for Healing Program:

 - Provide high-quality art for staff, patients and visitors by providing appropriate art in various formats (including two-dimensional, dimensional and functional), which supports a calm, healing environment.